AGENDA

 • Paul Rooke, Executive Director, British Coffee Association (BCA)

-Graham Turnock, Special Adviser, European Space Agency (ESA)
+Graham Turnock, Integrated Accelerator Team Leader, Special Advisor, European Space Agency (ESA)

 FUNDING SCALABLE INNOVATIONS FOR NET POSITIVE SOCIAL IMPACT

-• What is the role or impact of green finance in removing barriers that exclude people, especially smallholder farmers, as they face high costs of living and production?
+• What is the role or impact of green finance in removing barriers that exclude people, especially smallholder farmers, as they grapple with the high cost of living and production costs?

 • What is the role of data in a Fintech ecosystem to improve risk management and long-term financial performance?